JuliaActuary/FinanceModels.jl/README.md

 ## Related Packages

 - [**`InterestRates.jl`**](https://github.com/felipenoris/InterestRates.jl) specializes in fast rate calculations aimed at valuing fixed income contracts, with business-day-level accuracy.
-  - Comparative comments: **`Yields.jl`** does not try to provide as precise controls over the timing, strucutre, and interpolation of the curve.
+  - Comparative comments: **`Yields.jl`** does not try to provide as precise controls over the timing, structure, and interpolation of the curve.
+Instead, **Yields.jl** provides a minimal interface for common modeling needs.